r-Roms/r-Roms-Megathread/docs/megathread/sega.md

 | ------ | ------ |
 | TiZ Homebrew Apps | [Download](https://mega.nz/#F!q7oxzDga!JfJulP8EX1-poB0nkgy2ZA) |

-Note: Not all Dreamcast emulators support BIN CUE.
-GDI is recommended to ensure that the game can run.
+Note: Not all Dreamcast emulators support the BIN/CUE format.
+The GDI format is recommended to ensure that the game can run.

 ## **Sega Saturn**